U.S. flag

 Causes

 Fungal nail infections are usually caused by fungi that infect the skin (dermatophytes).
 But they are sometimes caused by yeast or mold instead.
-Yeast infections usually occur on the fingernails.
+Yeast infections often occur on the fingernails.

-A lot of people who have a nail fungus also have athlete's foot.
-Because of this, many experts think that nail fungus comes from athlete's foot.
+A lot of people who have a nail fungus also have athlete’s foot.
+Because of this, experts believe that nail fungus is often caused by athlete’s foot.

 Risk factors